MaterializeInc/materialize/doc/user/content/self-managed/_index.md

 - Materialize packaged as a containerized application that can be deployed in a Kubernetes cluster.

+## Requirements

+The self-managed Materialize requires the following:

+- Kubernetes (v1.19+) environment.

+- PostgreSQL or CockroachDB as a metadata database.

+- Blob storage.

+See the [Installation guide](/self-managed/installation/) for more information.

 ## Recommended instance types

 Materialize has been tested to work on instances with the following properties: